Drewbie345/okcoders-spring2016/week1/cssActivity1.md

 4. EXTENSION #1: Add an id selector to one of your list items and a class selector to the other list items.
 Using these selectors, add two different CSS styles.

-5. EXTENSION #2: Update your bio page from the HTML Activity #1 by adding CSS styles to it.
+5. EXTENSION #2: Update your web page from the HTML Activity #1 by adding CSS styles to it.